timothyb0912/blog/_posts/2021-08-16-Effective-thinking-is-effective-communication.md

 your long term health.
 I know you know the conflict that arises when these parts of you don't agree.

-Gerlach's thesis therefore represents an opportunity for us to improve the way we facilitate dialogue between our conflicting inner parts.
+Gerlach's thesis represents an opportunity for us to improve the way we facilitate dialogue between our conflicting inner parts.
 This relates to our recent posts on coded communications.
 It is an opportunity from us to move from a commanding relationship,